-The Mount Horeb Parks and Forestry Department operates and maintains eighteen parks and related facilities throughout the Village, from small neighborhood parks to larger community-based parks with a variety of amenities.
+The Mount Horeb Public Services Department operates and maintains eighteen parks and related facilities throughout the Village, from small neighborhood parks to larger community-based parks with a variety of amenities.
 Our goal is to provide high quality, well-maintained park facilities, providing a variety of recreational opportunities and enhancing the quality of life for area residents.

 Community Parks (Map)

 - Liberty Park: Liberty Park is located east of the Military Ridge Trail overpass on Cox Drive.
 Its’ main feature is a full-sized, irrigated soccer field that sees heavy use from spring through fall.
-The park also has a reservable shelter with electric outlets, concession area, water fountain, six picnic tables and restrooms.
-The park also has a small playground for the soccer player’s younger siblings.
+The park also has a reserve-able shelter with electric outlets, concession area, water fountain, six picnic tables and restrooms.
 Liberty Park is also an excellent place to enjoy winter sledding.

-- Summer Frolic Sunrise Park: Named to honor the Summer Frolic Committee’s contributions to Mount Horeb’s park system over the years, Sunrise Park is the Village’s newest community park.
+- Summer Frolic Sunrise Park: Named to honor the Summer Frolic Committee’s contributions to Mount Horeb’s park system, Sunrise Park is the Village’s newest community park.
 In 2011 the Sunrise Park shelter and restroom building was completed and won the “Park Design Award of Excellence” from the Wisconsin Parks and Recreation Association.
 The shelter includes a concession area and can be reserved for private parties.
-Also in 2011, the second phase of the playground equipment was installed along with a “poured in place” rubber safety surface.
-A beautifully landscaped seating area was donated and built next to the park shelter and several trees were planted throughout the park – all donated by Mound Vue Garden Club.

-- Sunrise Park also includes two soccer fields, a softball/youth baseball field, and a 9,000 square foot concrete skatepark.
-Future plans include a second softball/youth baseball field, expansion of the existing youth baseball field into a full-size baseball field, additional pathways and landscaping.
-The park is located at 119 Telemark Parkway, on the Village’s east side under the new water tower.
+- Sunrise Park also includes two soccer fields, two softball/baseball fields, and a 9,000 square foot concrete skatepark.
+The park is located at 119 Telemark Parkway, on the Village’s east side under the water tower.

 - Garfield Park (Garfield St.): Open play field; soccer field; ice skating rink with warming house